-- Good examples of strategies developed in partnership were the Learning Disability Strategy and the previous Carer's strategy. - Finally carers were very unclear about what would happen next as the document did not provide the detail about what type of support and services carers could expect from April 2015.
+- the strategy group felt insulted by the document and felt it did not give the impression that their roles were valued. - Good examples of strategies developed in partnership were the Learning Disability Strategy and the previous Carer's strategy. - Finally carers were very unclear about what would happen next as the document did not state what type of support and services carers could expect from April 2015.